gesistsa/sweater/README.md

     the case of r and d.
 Psychological methods, 11(4), 386.
 4. Rosenthal, R. (1991), Meta-Analytic Procedures for Social Research.
     Newbury Park: Sage
+5. Sweeney, C., & Najafian, M. (2019, July).
+A transparent framework for evaluating unintended demographic bias in word embeddings.
+In Proceedings of the 57th Annual Meeting of the Association for Computational Linguistics (pp. 1662-1667).